 The manager’s focus is on good, perhaps, great work, shown by good or great results.
 The executive function, however, must go beyond expertise, knowing, hard work, and producing.
 It demands skills of entering the unknown, inventing what is missing, constant learning, and bringing possibilities to any breakdown.
 The executive must create new value, and in a changing world, good may not be good enough.
 What does it take to learn to create great value?

 The lucky manager is exposed to the new conversations he or she will face as an executive by being involved with executives in their work.
-If you are not included in key executive conversations, or if your executives are not highly skilled, you won’t learn what you need to learn.
+If you are not included in key executive conversations, or if your executives are not highly skilled, you won’t learn what you need to learn from them.

 Our experience with leadership development is that developing these skills takes time and practice and it may take years.
-Yet the key is to practice the right things.
-What follows is some of what we’ve learned about what to practice.
+The key is to be aware of and to practice the right things.
+What follows is some of what we’ve learned about what is crucial to practice.
 The successful executive:

 - Connects well with people, produces safety, trust, and authenticity in interactions, and encourages the voice of others